Skip to content

 Note that the CONSTRAINT CONTENT must be a valid constraint expression that is accepted by minizinc.
 See MiniZinc Handbook for more information about the constraint syntax.

-The following EBNF grammar describes the syntax of the Proto-Assembly Language:
+The following EBNF grammar describes the syntax of Proto-Assembly Language:

 start: (for_region | if_region | epoch_region)*